 \subsection{Results}

-As can be seen in Table \ref{table:recall-all}, VRAG outperforms RAG on all retrieval tasks (Recall and MRR metrics) on every dataset.
-We also note that both RAG and VRAG significantly improve the performance of the baseline DPR based retriever model.
-Further Table \ref{table:all} shows the results of language generation tasks on all datasets.
-Note that all results in Table \ref{table:all} are obtained after further fine tuning the generator networks for both RAG and VRAG after joint training is complete.
-The results shows that the VRAG model outperforms the RAG model on language generation tasks (BLEU metrics) on all datasets except DoQA.
+As can be seen in Table \ref{table:recall-all}, VRAG outperforms RAG on each dataset for document retrieval.
+We also note that both RAG and VRAG significantly improve the performance of the initial DPR based retriever.
+Table \ref{table:all} shows the performance of the models on the response generation task.
+Note that all results in Table \ref{table:all} are obtained after further fine tuning the generator networks (after joint training is complete).
+The results show that the VRAG model outperforms the RAG model on language generation tasks (BLEU metrics) on all datasets except DoQA.
 We believe this difference is due to the nature of documents used in this dataset - other datasets have a lot more fact based questions to be answered using knowledge in documents, while more than 66\% of the questions in the DoQA dataset are non-fact based and open-ended.
-Perhaps the use of a stronger reasoning model which is capable of answering such questions better, may be required on this dataset.
-Another, possibility is that the RAG model is memorizing and overfitting better on the domain.
-Note that on other datasets, the relative gain of VRAG (over RAG) is also significantly higher in penalized BLEU scores (BP-1 and BP-4).
-This indicates that VRAG model is more likely to generate the response using the correct document and not by merely memorizing on a given domain.